 Things are constantly popping up on your screen; whether you like them or not, they seem to have a massive influence on your understanding of decisions.

 Home projects come in two significant milestones, First Home Plan then the home elevation design.

 80% of your home design is shaped by the floor plan you choose to follow.
 If the space you have developed is in sync with your home personality, you will usually end up with a stellar home front design.

-Most elevation designs, including 15 feet front elevation single floor designs or ground floor normal house front elevation designs, have their unique design element.
-Still, when you apply them to your project, the design solution will often fail to adapt to your budget, material choice and theme.
+Most elevation designs, including 15 feet front elevation single floor designs or ground floor normal house front elevation designs, have their unique design elements.
+However, when you apply them to your project, the design solution often fails to adapt to your budget, material choice, and theme.

-Our Customers were committed to the project and had constructed it to the plinth level of the home.
+Our customers were committed to their project and had constructed it to the plinth level of the home.
 They had a set budget and wanted to reshape their overall single floor front elevation design.

 So, how did we do it?

-All our professionals are data-driven and provide solutions based on Adaptive Design Process.
-In the process, we understand the overall personality of the customer's likes and dislikes by developing two alternate design outcomes, with design personalities on two opposite spectrum.
+All our professionals are data-driven and provide solutions based on an Adaptive Design Process.
+In the process, we understand the overall personality of the customer's likes and dislikes by developing two alternate design outcomes, with design personalities on two opposite spectrums.

-Once the customer makes a selection, it helps us understand the likes by eliminating variables.
-Then, it is only a matter of time before we develop to adapt the design to the ultimate home elevation design.
+Once the customer makes a selection, it helps us understand their preferences by eliminating variables.
+Then, it's only a matter of time before we adapt the design to the ultimate home elevation design.

 They just do not have the technical drawings we call Blueprints.